 Medications– is used both to relieve pain and to keep the disease under control.
-Painkillers like paracetamol or mefenemic acid relieves the pain up to great extent.
-Hormones like progesterones or combined pills not only relieve the pain but also help to control the disease process.
-Hormonal injections or Mirena (a intrauterine contraceptive device with progesterone) are also used in some situations.
+Painkillers like paracetamol or mefenamic acid relieve the pain up to great extent.
+Hormones like progesterone or combined pills not only relieve the pain but also help to control the disease process.
+Hormonal injections or Mirena (an intrauterine contraceptive device with progesterone) are also used in some situations.
 These medications cannot be used for long as women are not able to tolerate the side effects that these medications.
-Medications do not provide permanent cure.
+Medications do not provide a permanent cure.

 Surgery – is done to remove endometriosis and the scarred tissue around it.
-In severe cases surgery is the best choice for treatment.
+In severe cases, surgery is the best choice for treatment.
 Surgery is done almost always by LAPAROSCOPY.
 During laparoscopy, endometriosis can be removed or burned away.
-Extent of surgery depends on the patient’s needs.
-If infertility is the issue then conservative approach and trying to save the normal tissues is attempted followed by active treatment for infertility.
-If the woman does not desire any more children the complete removal of uterus along with both ovaries and all endometriotic tissue is done.
-Sometimes severe endometriosis cannot be handled with laparoscopy and a procedure called laparotomy may be needed.
+The extent of surgery depends on the patient’s needs.
+If is the issue then a conservative approach and trying to save the normal tissues is attempted followed by active treatment for.
+If the woman does not desire any more children the complete removal of the uterus along with both ovaries and all endometriotic tissue is done.
+Sometimes severe endometriosis cannot be handled with laparoscopy and a procedure called a laparotomy may be needed.

 Minimal scarring.
 Due to precise movement, tissue trauma is less.

 Less blood loss.
-Better dissection in the right planes and the ability to suture more quickly, there is significantly less intra-operative blood loss
+With better dissection in the right planes and the ability to suture more quickly, there is significantly less intraoperative blood loss

 Less post-operative pain.